top of page

 Home

 Amy enjoys an eclectic career singing everything from baroque to film music.
-As oratorio soloist, she has performed at venues including the Wigmore Hall, Cadogan Hall, Royal Albert Hall, Snape Maltings and St John’s Smith Square with leading orchestras such as the Dunedin Consort, Academy of Ancient Music, Florilegium and London Mozart Players.
+As oratorio soloist, she has performed at venues including the Wigmore Hall, Cadogan Hall, Royal Albert Hall, Snape Maltings and St John’s Smith Square with leading orchestras such as the Dunedin Consort, Academy of Ancient Music, Florilegium, BBC Scottish Symphony Orchestra and London Mozart Players.
 On the operatic stage, she has performed and covered roles for Grange Park Opera, The Grange Festival and English Touring Opera.

 Amy studied at the Royal College of Music as an RCM Award Holder and H R Taylor Trust Scholar.
-A former chorister of Bath Abbey and pupil of the Junior Royal Academy of Music, she graduated with first-class honours in Linguistics with French and Spanish from Trinity College, Cambridge, where she was a Choral Scholar.
+A former chorister of Bath Abbey and pupil of the Junior Royal Academy of Music, she graduated with first-class honours in Modern & Medieval Languages (Linguistics, French and Spanish) from Trinity College, Cambridge, where she was a Choral Scholar.

 Biography